aj399/Wiki4Wiki/README.md

     $SPARK_HOME/bin/spark-submit --master spark://'ip address of your spark master':7077 batchAvgArtView.py

-4. Run the anomaly detection job every hour when new hourly data has arrived on s3 from flink, you could use cron or preferrably luigi(using cron now which is triggered every hour, which is not working as flink is not writing to s3 in the expected time limit, hoping to to trigger it using luigi in future)
+4. Run the anomaly detection job every hour when new hourly data has arrived on S3 from Flink, you could use cron or preferably Luigi (Luigi, or Apache Airflow is preferable because it can be triggered whenever data appears on S3)

 ## Web